Skip to main content

 </interfaces>

-In the above example, image the client further configures the
+In the above example, imagine the client further configures the

-description node of a "lo0" interface in <running> as follows:
+description node of a "lo0" interface in <running> using a "merge"

 <interfaces xmlns="urn:example:interface">